jaepil/papers/articles/Using Softmax for Probability Transformation in Vector Search-en.md

 The solution is to apply a **probability transformation** to the scores so that both vector and text results are represented in a common probabilistic scale.
 By converting scores into probabilities of relevance, we can combine and rank documents from different sources in a principled way.
 This approach is grounded in the **Probability Ranking Principle (PRP)** of information retrieval, which states that documents should be ordered by decreasing probability of relevance to the query [[cseweb.ucsd.edu]](https://cseweb.ucsd.edu/~rik/foa/l2h/foa-5-5-1.html#:~:text=FOA%3A%205,of%20decreasing%20probability%20of%20relevance).
 In other words, if we can estimate a probability that each document is relevant, we should rank by that.

-In this blog post, we will focus on using the **softmax function** to transform similarity scores into probabilities for vector search.
+In this article, we will focus on using the **softmax function** to transform similarity scores into probabilities for vector search.
 We will also compare softmax normalization to other methods like min-max scaling, sigmoid transformation, and Platt scaling, and show how these help in **hybrid search** (combining BM25/TF-IDF with vector search).
 The content is aimed at intermediate to advanced engineers, with a rigorous mathematical perspective and practical examples in Python.

 ## Mathematical Theory